Why does a deadly, addictive product that is supposed to be for adults look and smell like candy?

 Santa Cruz County Policy Makers Support Tobacco Laws that Protect Our Kids

 Local policy makers understand that restricting the sale of flavored tobacco products is a critical step to preventing another generation of young people from living with a lifetime of addiction.
 In November of 2018, the City of Santa Cruz became the first jurisdiction in the County to ban the sale of flavored tobacco products, including menthol.
 By June of 2022, the four other jurisdictions had passed similar bans, providing equal protection against these products throughout the County!
+Seeing the success of regional regulations, California legislators passed a state-wide ban on the sale of flavored tobacco in 2022.

 Help Us Spread the Word about the Dangers of Flavored Tobacco Products